 Changes to this Privacy Notice

-We keep our privacy notice under regular review and will place any updates on our website; you will be notified of any major changes to this policy.
+We keep our privacy notice under regular annual review and will place any updates on our website; you will be notified of any major changes to this notice.

-If you have any questions about the administration of your personal information please contact the Data Protection Officer on 0300 790 1326 (or 0300 790 1325), by email at firstname.lastname@example.org or at:
+If you have any questions about the administration of your personal information please contact the Data Protection Officer on 0300 790 1325, by email at email@example.com or at: